Dexterp37/rappor/README.md

 RAPPOR
 ======

+**Context** - *This is a research prototype was modified as part of an internship project.
+See the Mozilla Governance [thread](https://groups.google.com/forum/#!msg/mozilla.governance/81gMQeMEL0w/diyeJRFxAgAJ) for context.
+The differences between this fork and upstream are described in [bug 1379189](https://bugzilla.mozilla.org/show_bug.cgi?id=1379189) and [bug 1391664](https://bugzilla.mozilla.org/show_bug.cgi?id=1391664).*

 RAPPOR is a novel privacy technology that allows inferring statistics about populations while preserving the privacy of individual users.